luisbebop/mission/persistence.md

 The answer is encryption.

 ### Revisions
-> The same "document" can be edited numerous times in rappid succession.
+> The same "document" can be edited numerous times in rapid succession.

  We'll need binary diffs.
 Larger documents cannot practically be uploaded, downloaded, or stored multiple times.
 Storing previous revisions makes it possible to establish some degree of determinism in an otherwise highly non-deterministic system.

-### Notifcations
+### Notifications
-> Users must have a way of recieving push notifcations for the latest revision.
+> Users must have a way of receiving push notifications for the latest revision.

 Imagine the document is a google document... or the front page of reddit.
 Applications must be informed when there is a new version.
-Polling is not an accceptable solution.
+Polling is not an acceptable solution.
 We'll need a pub/sub system.
 If the system leverages multi peer transfers it will (auto) scale gracefully.

 ### Conflicts
 > Conflicts can occur whenever there is a bifurcation in the causal chain.
 Slow networks, network partitions and other faults can result in multiple, conflicting edits.

-While it is impossible to automatically resolve conflicts in a generalizable way, conflicts must be detected and the applicaiton or user should be able to decide how to resolve them without suffering arbitrary data loss.
+While it is impossible to automatically resolve conflicts in a generalizable way, conflicts must be detected and the application or user should be able to decide how to resolve them without suffering arbitrary data loss.
 Some policies can be fully automated, though.
 In cases like Dropbox all revisions are saved but the last write becomes the head.

-### Searchable metadata
+### Search-able metadata
 > Users must be able to search for their documents.
-The search criteria is app secpfic but can include mod dates, owners, and even full text search.
+The search criteria is app specific but can include mod dates, owners, and even full text search.
 For example, when a user logs in they need to have some way of seeing their files.

 Listing all documents belonging to a "domain" seems easy enough.
 But what's a domain?
 Filesystems use hierarchical namespaces (i.e. `/users/Peter/Desktop/theplan.md`) but what should the path components be in this case?